yueMaHello/travel_cluster_tool/README.md

 This is a [Nodejs](https://docs.npmjs.com/getting-started/installing-node) web application.
 The Weighted-Kmeans algorithm is used for clustering.
-The App can show clustering results after each iterations on the map.
+The App can show clustering results after each iteration on the map.
+Multithread method is used to speed up the process.
+The user can adjust thread number, cluster size, iteration, location and so on.
+4 to 8 threads are always suitable, though you can raise it up based on your computer condtion.

 ## Set Up

 #### From GitHub